petrobras/ross/CONTRIBUTING.rst

 Integrated development environment: PyCharm
 -------------------------------------------
 The ross development team adopted PyCharm as integrated development environment (IDE).
 You don't need PyCharm to run or contribute to ross, as you can choose your preferred IDE or even no IDE at all.
 But in case you want to use PyCharm, go to the `PyCharm website
 <https://www.jetbrains.com/pycharm/>`_ to download and install it.

-How to contribute to ROSS using git
+How to contribute to ross using git
 ===================================
 .. _git-configuration:

 In order to use git to contribute to ROSS project, follow the steps bellow: